sgmlguru/xproc-batch/README.md

 * `/home/ari/Documents/repos/xproc-batch/xproc/xlsx2xml.xpl` is the actual XProc pipeline being run.

 You might also want the output to validate against a DTD.
 Adding `doctype-public` or `doctype-system` (or both) to the shell script will add a `DOCTYPE` declaration to the output.
 These are serialisation options set in the XProc script.

+Note that if you leave out the `--input sch=...` line, you don't have to include a Schematron file at all.
+Similarly, leaving out `xspec-manifest-uri=...` means that you don't have to include an XSpec manifest file.

 Given the above, the XProc script will, when run, add an output structure like so: